toransahu/notes/docs/Languages/python/python_advanced.md

 # Python Advanced

+<h3>Table of Contents</h3>

 [TOC]

 # Regular Expressions

 ## Basic Patterns

 ### use of `.`
 - matches any character

 ### use of `*`
 - matches 0 or more repetition of a char/set

 ### use of `+`
 - matches 1 or more repetition of a char/set

 ### use of `?`
 - matches 0 or 1 repetition of a char/set
 - also works as a Non-greedy pattern (with repeaters)
-        - means in string '<b>Hello</b>' pattern r'<.*>' will match the whole string instead of '<b>'
+    - means in string `<b>Hello</b>` pattern `r'<.*>'` will match the whole string instead of `<b>`
-        - but if pattern is used as r'<.*?>' then will match '<b>' only
+    - but if pattern is used as `r'<.*?>'` then will match `<b>` only
     - AKA pcre (Perl Compatible Regular Expression)

 ### use of `\`
 - sign of speciality
 - used before any special chars, to match that char

 ### use of `\t`, `\r`, `\n`
 - \t matches a tab
 - \r matches a carriage return (line break) in Mac, \n\r in Windows
 - \n matches a line break ( carriage return) in Linux & Windows
 - note: On "old" printers, \r sent the print head back to the start of the line, and \n advanced the paper by one line.
 Both were therefore necessary to start printing on the next line.

 ### use of `\b` (start and end of word anchors)
 - matches the boundary between word and non-word chars
 - matches the position called word boundaries
     - match has zero length
-        - usually before (including start of the line) and after a word -e.g. <here>apple<here>
+    - usually before (including start of the line) and after a word -e.g. `<here>apple<here>`

 ### use of `\B`
-    - opposite of \b
+- opposite of `\b`
-    - matches every position where \b does not
+- matches every position where `\b` does not

 ### use of `\s`

 ### use of `\d`

 ### use of `\D`

 ### use of `\w`

 ### use of `\W`

 ### use of `[]`
 - dash - inside []
 - dot . inside []

 ### use of `()`

 ### use of `^` (Start of String Anchors)
 - with square bracket (set of chars)

 ### use of `$` <!--`$`-->  (End of String Anchors)

 ### use of `|`

 ### use of syntax (`? ...`)
 - Lookarounds
     - +ve Lookahead
     - -ve Lookahead
     - +ve Lookbehind
     - -ve Lookbehind
 - Non-Capturing Group

 ## Builtin Functions:

 ### re.search

 ### re.group

 ### re.findall
 - with files
 - with groups

 ### re.sub

 ### re.compile

 ### extra options to above functions